hassio-addons/addon-node-red/node-red/DOCS.md

 - While this add-on ships with Node-RED Dashboard, it currently does not support accessing the dashboard via Ingress.
 This is a technical limitation on the Node-RED Dashboard end.
+  In the mean while, you can use the [Node-RED Dashboard](https://github.com/regevbr/addon-node-red-dashboard) addon to access the dashboard using the sidebar.

 - If you cannot access HTTP nodes or Node-RED Dashboard, please check if you have enabled direct access mode by setting a port number in